Coutinho delighted with long-awaited Brazil goal

 Coutinho started and played 73 minutes in an offensive Brazilian formation, sitting behind a front three of Vinicius Junior, Matheus Cunha and Raphinha, with Neymar absent.

-"I don’t believe much that the team is more offensive by having three strikers," Tite said.
+"I don’t believe much that the team is more offensive by having three strikers," Tite told reporters.
 "I see football as a balance.

 "Those offensive players can only create if they have a creative midfield behind.